 At the end of the master class, Lehmann coached a soprano on “Cäcilie” by Richard Strauss.
 After repeated attempts to achieve the right expression, neither Lehmann nor the student was satisfied.
 The beautiful young singer simply shrugged her shoulders signaling that she didn’t know what more she could do.
 Lehmann suddenly stood up for the first time that evening and went to the bend in the piano, as if to perform.
 Ulanowsky, able to transpose to any key, and in eager anticipation of once again accompanying this icon of his past, whispered in a voice that I heard in the balcony, “Madame, what key?”
 Lehmann replied, “Original key!
 I’m not going to sing, I just speak it through.”
 Then she demonstrated the song, with such passion—even though she barely sang it, in a breathy baritonal whisper—that I fully understood once again true vocal artistry.
 By virtue of this example alone, Lehmann could have transformed my life and proved why she was ranked as one of the greatest Lieder interpreters of the century.
 Small wonder that, when Lehmann had entered at the beginning of the evening, the entire sold-out audience had stood as one in her honor.

 After the master class I went backstage to say hello.
 Lehmann sat behind a table, autographing programs for the long line of admirers.
 As I approached, she greeted me warmly and complained that I had not yet looked her up at her hotel.
 I was always amused at Lehmann’s double nature, which I had witnessed frequently: while she didn’t enjoy fawning attention, she wanted to be sure she wasn’t forgotten, even by a double bassist!
-(You’ll find a photo of her backstage in “Exclusive Lehmann Photos II.”)
+[After that MSM master class, Lehmann signed programs and in this photo greeted her former students, Luba Tcheresky (looking at the camera) and Benita Valente.]

 After graduating from the Manhattan School of Music in June 1966, I went to the Philippines for my first full-time professional engagement, playing in the Manila Symphony.
 Shortly after my arrival, the orchestra’s conductor, Dr. Herbert Zipper, brought me an envelope addressed to me with Lehmann’s flowing signature on the back.
 Dr. Zipper, who had lived and worked in Vienna, was awestruck that this youngster should receive a letter from the great Lotte Lehmann.
 “Do you know Madame Lehmann?” he asked.
 “Oh, yeah, she’s a friend of mine,” I replied casually.
 “Please give her my best wishes and let her know that I am a great fan,” Dr. Zipper gallantly countered.